 Data comparison: TaylorMade P7MB, P7MC, P770 and P790 irons

 Verdict: TaylorMade P7MC iron

 The designers have had to tread very carefully in coming up with the new P7MC iron as their predecessor the P750 has been massively popular on tour.
-World No.1 Jon Rahm has played the P750’s ever since they launched in 2017 and rising star Matt Wolff is also a huge fan.
+Rising star Matt Wolff is a huge fan.